 i.
-Some campus libraries may acquire copies of current core curriculum textbooks, but only if there is a demonstrated need.
-These materials may be checked-out, but are for inlibrary use only.
+Campus Libraries will have at a minimum one copy each of the current core curriculum textbooks.
+These materials may be checked-out, but are for in-library use only.
 Generally, textbooks are not purchased unless the requested item provides a comprehensive understanding of a subject.
 Library funds are limited-the purchase of textbooks (especially purchases made to replace lost or stolen items within the collection) may prevent the purchase of other important library materials.